pagkly/Zed/Investopedia3/Other Current Assets (OCA).md

 Other Current Assets (OCA)
 ## What Are Other Current Assets (OCA)?

 Other current assets (OCA) is a category of things of value that a company owns, benefits from, or uses to generate income that can be converted into cash within one business cycle.
-They are referred to as “other” because they are uncommon or insignificant, unlike typical [current asset](https://www.investopedia.com/terms/c/currentassets.asp) items such as cash, securities, [accounts receivable](https://www.investopedia.com/terms/a/accountsreceivable.asp), [inventory](https://www.investopedia.com/terms/i/inventory.asp), and [prepaid expenses](https://www.investopedia.com/terms/p/prepaidexpense.asp).
+They are referred to as “other” because they are uncommon or insignificant, unlike typical [[current asset]](https://www.investopedia.com/terms/c/currentassets.asp) items such as cash, securities, [[accounts receivable]](https://www.investopedia.com/terms/a/accountsreceivable.asp), [[inventory]](https://www.investopedia.com/terms/i/inventory.asp), and [[prepaid expenses]](https://www.investopedia.com/terms/p/prepaidexpense.asp).

-The OCA account is listed on the [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp) and is a component of a firm's total assets.
+The OCA account is listed on the [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp) and is a component of a firm's total assets.

 ### Key Takeaways